 Most microcontrollers have ADC input which can sample an analog signal, including sound.
 Even using Arduino, you can do many cool projects using audio information.
 For instance, you can make a voice controlled devices such as Audio Recorder, voice-activated switch, and more exciting audio related projects.
 In this post, I want to focus a bit on the microphone part – the circuit required between the electret condenser microphone and MCU ADC input.
 Generally speaking, you cannot connect electret microphone directly to ADC pin and expect it to work.
 The part needed here is called an electret condenser microphone amplifier circuit.
 Electret microphone with preamplifier stage Condenser microphones require power from a battery or external source.
 The resulting audio signal is a stronger signal comparing to a dynamic microphone.
 First of all, the electret microphone isn’t only a condenser inside.
 It already has a preamplifier inside usually made of FET transistor, which is connected in common source configuration: First, the electret microphone needs to be powered through the drain pull-up resistor.
 Its value depends on the power supply voltage.
 Rule of thumb is to add 1kΩ per +1V of the power supply.
 Up to 10V 10kΩ resistor will work fine.

 Joule thief circuit is popular among electronics enthusiasts.
 It has many implementations but probably most common is very minimalist voltage booster based on NPN transistor, coil, resistor, and LED.
-Its primary intent is to squeeze the remaining juice of dying batteries while lighting a LED.
+Its primary intent is to squeeze the remaining juice of dying batteries to light a LED.
 Since a pile of dying batteries keeps growing, I decided to give it a try.
-But instead of building circuit blindly, why not have some fun and look whats going on inside the circuit.
+Instead of building the real circuit blindly, I decided to understand what is going on inside the circuit.
 So I made this circuit on LTSpice simulator.
 You may find some difficulties when adding a transformer to the circuit, there is an excellent video on how to do this (LTSpice Transformer).